mbsa-tud/tsad_platform/README.md

 | mean subsequence errors | Calulates the MSE for each subsequence and channel and then calculates the mean error for each time step and channel |

 5. Configure model, data and training related hyperparameters (5)
-6. For some non-deep-learning models, you can choose wheter to split the data into subsequences by checking the `Use Subsequences` checkbox (6). **NOTE** Subsequences for non-deep-learning models are disabled by default.
+6. For some non-deep-learning models, you can choose wheter to split the data into subsequences by checking the `Use Subsequences` checkbox (6). **NOTE** Subsequences for non-deep-learning models are **disabled by default**.
 7. Once configured, click `Add to Model Selection` to add the selected model to the list of models.
 You can then repeat the previous steps and add as many models as you wish.

+#### Method 3 - Exporting and importing a configuration
-* You can click `Export Config` to store a configuration file for the configured models on your computer.
+You can click `Export Config` to store a configuration file for the configured models on your computer.
 This allows you to load a previous configuration of models at another time using the `Load from File` button.
-* To show the hyperparameters of a model, select it in the list, right-click and select `Show Model Parameters`.
-This wil show all parameters of the selected model on the right side of the window (3).

 ### Train and/or optimize models (2)